Quick Enquiry

 Suzhou

-At present, more than sixty gardens are maintained in Suzhou, and a number of them, including the Humble Administrator's Garden, the Lingering Garden, the Garden of the Master of Nets, and the Mountain Villa with Embracing Beauty, have been listed as UNESCO World Heritage Sites.
+At present, more than sixty classic gardens are maintained in Suzhou, and a number of them, including the Humble Administrator's Garden, the Lingering Garden, the Master of Nets Garden, and the Lion Grove Garden, have been listed as UNESCO World Heritage Sites.
 For its special beauty and rich culture, Suzhou provides artists, scholars and painters a pleasant retreat to seek inspiration and to relax.
-Not far from Suzhou there are dozens of well-preserved water towns built in the Ming and Qing Dynasty.
-Visitors should not miss seeing the wonderful sights of such villages like Zhouzhuang, Mudu, and Tongli.
+Not far from Suzhou there are dozens of well-preserved water towns with history of hundreds of years.
+Visitors should not miss seeing the wonderful sights of such villages like Zhouzhuang Water Town and Tongli Water Town.

 Suzhou History

-The long history of Suzhou city has left behind many attractive scenic spots and historical sites with beautiful and interesting legends.
-The elegant classical gardens, the old fashioned houses and delicate bridges hanging over flowing waters in the drizzling rain, the beautiful lakes with undulating hills in lush green, and the exquisite arts and crafts, etc. have made Suzhou a renowned historical and cultural city full of eternal and poetic charm.
+Suzhou has been honored with loads of titles like City of Classic Gardens, City of Literates, City of Silk, Heaven on Earth.
+The long history of Suzhou city has left behind many attractions with beautiful legends.
+The elegant classical gardens, the old fashioned houses and delicate bridges hanging over flowing waters in the drizzling rain, and the exquisite arts and crafts have made Suzhou a renowned historical and cultural city full of poetic charm.

 Suzhou Transportation